-Brachycephalic Obstructive Airway Syndrome (BOAS) results from a range of health conditions that occur as a result of their shortened muzzle and flattened face.
+Brachycephalic Obstructive Airway Syndrome (BOAS) results from a range of health conditions that occur due to Pugs' shortened muzzle and flattened face.
 Some of the factors that contribute to this condition include narrow nostrils and an elongated soft palate.
-These cause breathing problems in affected dogs, which then results in overheating, intolerance to exercise, snorting and snoring as well as other health issues.
+These cause breathing problems in affected dogs, which then results in overheating, intolerance to exercise, and snorting and snoring, as well as other health issues.

-The dog’s breed, clinical history, any signs or symptoms and a physical examination will allow a vet to determine a diagnosis and provide a treatment plan depending on the severity of the syndrome.
+The dog’s breed, clinical history, symptoms, and a physical examination will allow a vet to determine a diagnosis and provide a treatment plan depending on the severity of the syndrome.

 Skin Fold Dermatitis

-As a pug owner, it’s important to keep your dog at a healthy weight and clean and dry the skin folds regularly to keep them free from this condition.
+As a pug owner, it’s important to keep your dog at a healthy weight and to clean and dry the skin folds regularly, to keep them free from this condition.

 Ointments might be able to ease some discomfort and decrease damage to the cornea, but surgery is required to fix the eyelid.

-An eyelid ectropion occurs when the eyelid droop or roll away from the eye and you will be able to see the red or pink tissue below the whites of the eyes.
-Ectropion is often an inherited condition but can be a symptom of another condition or occur as a result of an injury.
+An eyelid ectropion occurs when the eyelid droops or rolls away from the eye, and you will be able to see the red or pink tissue below the whites of the eyes.
+Ectropion is often an inherited condition, but can be a symptom of another condition or occur as a result of an injury.